 Exfoliating is GP’s favorite skin trick, and it really works.
 One of the easiest ways to boost glow, help clear up your skin, minimize the appearance of sun damage, and maintain a beautiful complexion is to exfoliate regularly.
 Not only does sweeping away dead skin cells, grime, pollution, and makeup residue have the instant benefit of deep-cleaning your pores to make your skin look brighter and feel silkier; it also allows any serums, treatments, and moisturizers you apply afterward to penetrate deeper and work more effectively.
-Whether you exfoliate daily or a few times a week depends on your skin type and how sensitive it is, but just about everyone’s skin benefits from a combination of both physical and chemical exfoliation.
+How often and how intensely you exfoliate depends on your skin type and how sensitive it is, but just about everyone’s skin benefits from a combination of both physical and chemical exfoliation.

 Instant Glow Exfoliator goop, $125/$112 with subscriptionSHOP NOW

 Overnight Glow Peel goop, $125/$112 with subscriptionSHOP NOW

 Both chemical and physical exfoliants remove dead skin cells and other debris, helping speed cell turnover, so they can leave your skin fresher, brighter, and clearer, with minimized pores and a smoother surface.
 The difference is that chemical exfoliants use acids or enzymes to dissolve and loosen the cells, while physical exfoliants—products containing small particles, or any sort of textured surface, like a washcloth—work by scrubbing away the dead skin and debris.
 The two approaches actually complement each other if used correctly, optimizing cell turnover to smooth, polish, and retexturize your skin.

 Tata Harper Elixir Vitae goop, $475SHOP NOW

 goop Beauty G.Tox Malachite + AHA

 Pore Refining Tonic goop, $75/$68 with subscriptionSHOP NOW